This post was prompted by a thread in the forum.

 - Put away your spinning rod and never touch it again unless you surely “must” spin for Salmon – it will only be a distraction on your journey!

 - You need a new rod and general overall outfit..
-There is an orvis outfit that comes with rod, reel, fly line backing leader and tippet – you cant go wrong with an orvis.
+Sportfish do a cracking deal on an orvis outfit that comes with rod, reel, fly line backing leader and tippet – you cant go wrong with an orvis…go and buy it from sportfish now.
 Make sure you select the first rod – the 8 foot six for a 5 weight.

 - After getting all that stuff you need to do some reading because if you dont you will never catch anything or learn how to fish the fly properly…I recommend this book.
 You could even watch a dvd about it as seeing is believeing – try this one.
 You should try and suck up as much information as you can – The Orvis Podcasts are another good place to get info on techniques,